robertorcosta/azure-docs.pt-br/articles/media-services/previous/media-services-community.md

 ### <a name="twitter"></a>Twitter

-Use o [@MSFTAzureMedia](https://twitter.com/MSFTAzureMedia) identificador do Twitter para entrar em contato conosco ou seguir as atualizações no Twitter.
-Você pode usar o [@AzureSupport](https://twitter.com/azuresupport) identificador do Twitter para solicitar suporte no Twitter.
+Use o identificador [@MSFTAzureMedia](https://twitter.com/MSFTAzureMedia) do twitter para entrar em contato conosco ou seguir as atualizações no Twitter.
+Use o identificador do twitter [@AzureSupport](https://twitter.com/azuresupport) para solicitar suporte no Twitter.

 ### <a name="online-forums"></a>Fóruns online